usgs/best-practices/UsingGitWithHTTPSInterception.md

 ####Note 2

 The problem isn't so much the SSL protocol itself, but rather the fallible forest of trust that automatic SSL certificate verification relies on.
 Dan Goodin wrote [an excellent explanation of these problems](http://www.theregister.co.uk/2011/04/11/state_of_ssl_analysis/?page=1).
 By contrast, SSH keys are verified by the user on a case-by-case basis.

+####Note 3
+Although a user may be able to access the HTTPS Intercept appliance's certificate while outside of the DOI network, the certificate would be subject to tampering while in transit across public networks.
+The DOI has ignored requests to make their HTTPS Intercept appliance's certificate available securely over HTTPS.
+Accordingly, the only way to ensure that we are telling our programs to trust the correct cert is to ensure that our request for the appliance's certificate stays inside of the DOI's internal networks.